-Researchers at the University of Lincoln are undertaking an innovative new project to explore the best ways to curate and design exhibitions to make them more accessible to blind and visually impaired people.
+Professor Anne Chick, Head of the School of Design at the University of Lincoln, led an innovative new project to explore the best ways of designing and curating exhibitions to make them more accessible to blind and partially sighted people.

 Professor Anne Chick